 In accordance with Accounting Standards Codification No. 958 (ASC 958), Not-for-Profit Entities, the Foundation accepts financial and nonfinancial assets from donors on behalf of USF to which it is financially interrelated and recognizes the fair value of the assets received as contributions.
 Contributions are recognized as revenues in the period received and are recorded at their estimated fair value on the date of contribution.
 The Foundation reports gifts of financial or nonfinancial assets as restricted support if they are received with donor stipulations that limit the use of the donated assets.
-For the years ended June 30, 2017 and 2016, the Foundation recognized \$1,273,824 and \$443,060, respectively, in in-kind contributions on behalf of USF within contributions, gifts and bequests on the accompanying statements of activities and changes in net assets.
-These amounts are also reflected as program service expenses on the accompanying statements of activities and changes in net assets for the transfer of the in-kind contributions to the University.
+For the years ended June 30, 2018 and 2017, the Foundation recognized \$13,080,880 and \$1,273,824, respectively, in in-kind contributions on behalf of USF within contributions, gifts and bequests on the accompanying consolidated statements of activities and changes in net assets.
+These amounts are also reflected as program service expenses on the accompanying consolidated statements of activities and changes in net assets for the University or maintained on the consolidated statement of financial position as real estate held for resale when appropriate.